dgsasha/qualia-gtk-theme/README.md

 #### Next, run the install script to configure and install the theme.

-When configuring the theme you get to choose an [accent color](#available-accent-colors), choose between the light and dark variants, and choose which themes you want to install.
+When configuring the theme you get to choose the install dir and [accent color](#available-accent-colors), choose between the light and dark variants, and choose which themes you want to install.

 If you are going to install the Firefox theme, read [this](https://github.com/dgsasha/qualia-gtk-theme/wiki/Firefox-Theme) first, and if you are going to install the VS Code theme, read [this](https://github.com/dgsasha/qualia-gtk-theme/wiki/VS-Code-Theme) first.